MUHAMMADUMAIR-1/MUHAMMADUMAIR-DEMO/README.md

 1: Homepage: Features a grid of images, a search bar, and easy navigation.

-2: earch Results: Allows filtering by orientation, color, and supports infinite scrolling.
+2: Search Results: Allows filtering by orientation, color, and supports infinite scrolling.

 3: Image Details: Displays larger previews, download options, photographer info, and related images.